- Assistant Professor of Organization & Management

 Melissa J. Williams joined the Goizueta faculty in 2011, after completing a postdoctoral fellowship at the Graduate School of Business at Stanford.
-Williams earned a PhD in psychology from the University of California, Berkeley.
-Her research focuses on the components of interpersonal interaction that operate outside of conscious awareness.
-In one line of research, for example she studies the role of people’s underlying beliefs about social identity (such as race and gender) in interactions across groups.
-Other work explores cultural differences in social decision making.
-Finally, in recent work Williams has been investigating the effects of interpersonal dominance and one’s position in an organizational hierarchy on interpersonal behavior.
+She earned a PhD in psychology from the University of California, Berkeley.
+Professor Williams' research focuses on the components of interpersonal interaction that operate outside of conscious awareness, and how they affects decision-making, teamwork, success, and relationships at work and in life.
+She is particularly interested in what happens when power, dominance, and organizational hierarchy intersect with individuals' social identities, such as gender, race, and culture.

 Areas of Specialization